-In a perfect world you would have the same people in the same position for every race but unfortunately that is not always possible.
+In a perfect world, you would have the same people in the same position for every race but unfortunately, that is not always possible.
 In larger crewed boats you should work toward a nucleus you can count on and then pair new or less experienced crew with a regular crew member.

 In a large fully crewed boat another effective practice tool is rotating crew positions.
 When you switch places, each will understand better what is going on and can anticipate the other’s needs during a race.
 Similarly, trimmers and drivers who trade places will better understand how they impact each other.

-Don’t discount changing places occasionally in a one design, two or three person racing boat either, there is nothing like sailing in a different role on the boat occasionally to understand what is required or how easy or difficult the task of the other athlete is.
+Don’t discount changing places occasionally in a one-design, two or three-person racing boat either, there is nothing like sailing in a different role on the boat occasionally to understand what is required or how easy or difficult the task of the other athlete is.

 Find a tuning partner once you are happy that your crew roles and responsibilities are established.
-Sail parallel courses to work on boat speed, use cat-and-mouse drills to improve boat handling then engage in short match races to add competitive fervor.
+Sail parallel courses to work on boat speed, use cat-and-mouse drills to improve boat handling then engage in short match races to add competitive fervour.

 The difficulty of boat handling increases with increases in the wind speed, so keep practicing until you are confident in all conditions.

-Try to refine your techniques to reduce crew movement but pay attention to weight placement, either fore and aft to reduce drag or across the boat which affects heel.
-In many designs, heel affects waterline length and thus boat speed.
+Try to refine your techniques to reduce crew movement but pay attention to weight placement, either fore and aft to reduce drag or across the boat which affects the heel.
+In many designs, the heel affects waterline length and thus boat speed.

-In most one design dinghies excessive heel creates drag and the boats must be sailed flat for optimum performance.
+In most one-design dinghies excessive heel creates drag and the boats must be sailed flat for optimum performance.